Haela Hunt-Hendrix

-Haela Ravenna Hunt-Hendrix (formerly Hunter Hunt-Hendrix; born January 25, 1985), also known as HHH, is an American musician and composer best known for her work as a creator, lead singer, and guitarist of experimental black metal band Liturgy.
+Haela Ravenna Hunt-Hendrix; born January 25, 1985), also known as HHH, is an American musician and composer best known for her work as a creator, lead singer, and guitarist of experimental black metal band Liturgy.

 Personal life

 Hunt-Hendrix was born in 1985 in New York City to academician Helen LaKelly Hunt and self-help author Harville Hendrix.
 Hunt-Hendrix is a member of the Hunt oil/football family which includes her billionaire grandfather oil tycoon H. L., her uncle Lamar, and her cousin Clark.
 She grew up in New Mexico, New Jersey, and Brooklyn, New York.

 In May 2020, Hunt-Hendrix came out as transgender in an Instagram post saying, "The love I have to give is a woman's love, if only because it is mine.
 To varying degrees many already understand this, but I'd like to make a clear statement about my actual gender."